akrinah/cunit/readme.md

 void addTest(TestSuite* suite, TEST_FN fn, const char* name);  // adds a test case to a suite

-TestResult run(const TestSuite* suite);  // executes all added tests in a suite
+TestResult run(const TestSuite* suite, PrintLevel verbosity);  // executes all tests in a suite

+void printVerbose(const char* format, ...);  // print when level is set to VERBOSE or higher

+void printSparse(const char* format, ...);  // print if level is set to SPARSE or higher

+void printAlways(const char* format, ...);  // ignore the level and print
 ```